- Discover CSUB

 What are minors, and why do I need one?

 B.S. degrees in the natural sciences and business allow for a minor but do not require one.
 A minor is typically four to six courses that supplement a major and gives breadth and scope to the degree.
 The B.A. in Political Science requires a minor, and that can be from any area from Theatre to Mathematics.
-The Political Science minor requires four courses, at least three of which are upper division and which should be chosen in consultation with the major advisor and a Political Science faculty member who know your career interests and life goals.
+The Political Science minor requires four courses, and usually, at least three of which must be upper division, and which should be chosen in consultation with the major advisor and a Political Science faculty member who knows your career interests and life goals.